-There is potential access in the future as there is currently no public right of way to access the properties.
-The County Manager's agency recently acquired the 960 acres to the west and Conservation Collier will soon acquire the adjacent 256 acres.
+Statement for Satisfaction of Criteria 2: The parcels are not visible or readily accessible from a public roadway.
+There is potential access in the future but there is currently no public right of way to access the property.
+The County Manager's agency recently acquired the 960 acres to the west and Conservation Collier recently acquired the adjacent 256 acres.